-- : As an accredited camp through the American Camp Association (ACA), Golden Slipper Camp adheres to and - often exceeds, ACA safety guidelines.

-We maintain a ratio of five campers to every counselor or staff member to create optimum conditions for both their physical and emotional safety.

-Each staff member is required to participate in a comprehensive training program to be prepared in case of an emergency, and more importantly, how to prevent an emergency.

-Established accident/ emergency procedures are practiced and put into place should the need arise.
+- As an accredited camp through the American Camp Association (ACA), Golden Slipper Camp adheres to and often exceeds, ACA safety guidelines. - We maintain a ratio of five campers to every counselor or staff member to create optimum conditions for both physical and emotional safety. - Each staff member is required to participate in a comprehensive training program to be prepared in case of an emergency, and more importantly, how to prevent an emergency. - We've established accident and emergency procedures that we practice and put into place should the need arise.